Kevin-Jay-Roberts21/learnpiv_documentation/main_doc.md

 #### General Information

-Upon logging into the heroku account, you should see something like the following which is a list of applications.
+Upon logging into the Heroku account, you should see something like the following which is a list of applications.
 In our case, we only have the learnpiv app:

 <img src="https://raw.githubusercontent.com/Kevin-Jay-Roberts21/learnpiv_documentation/main/pivdoc_images/heroku1.png" height="600"/>